adamlechowicz/venti/README.md

     to use fixed location: venti fix-location ES-CE

   venti set-api-key {APIKEY}
-    set your own (free!)
-API key, used to query for carbon intensity from CO2signal. there is a default key, but depending on how popular this tool becomes, it may hit the request limit. you can get your own free key and never deal with these issues by visiting https://www.co2signal.com.
+    set your API key, which is used to query for carbon intensity from CO2signal. if you have used the GUI for initial setup, you will have been prompted to set this up already. you can get your own free key by visiting https://www.co2signal.com.
     eg: venti set-api-key 1xYYY1xXXX1XXXxXXYyYYxXXyXyyyXXX

   venti visudo